 Types of Opportunities:

-Work with rangers to help share the stories of Richmond National Battlefield Park.
-We need volunteers to staff visitor centers, give tours, and work special events.
+Interpretation volunteers will work with rangers to help share the stories of Richmond National Battlefield Park by staffing visitor centers, giving tours, and working special events.

 Resource management volunteers can work on a variety of projects including native species management, planting, park cleanup and trails maintenance.
 This work is also particularly well-suited to service groups.

 How can I sign up to be a volunteer?
 Contact the park's Centennial Volunteer Ambassador, Lindsey Kellogg (contact info below), or apply to one of our listings on volunteer.gov

 What other benefits can I expect to receive as a volunteer?
 Volunteers receive training and knowledge about the Richmond National Battlefield Park.
 Reimbursements for travel or other expenses may be available for some long-term projects.
 Participants in some projects may badges, T-shirts, or other tokens of appreciation if sponsors as available.
 Additionally, any volunteer who logs in 250 hours is eligible for a free America the Beautiful pass.

 Can I sponsor a volunteer project?
 Sure!
 Contact the Lindsey Kellogg for details.
 Sponsors are needed to provide equipment, supplies, snacks, and recognition items for events, and will be acknowledged in all publicity for the sponsored event.